Heavy flavor as a probe of hot QCD matter produced in proton-proton collisions: EPOS4 primary interactions

-We still have DGLAP evolution \cite{GribovLipatov:1972,AltarelliParisi:1977,Dokshitzer:1977}, for each of the scatterings, but we introduce saturation scales.
-Most importantly, these scales are not constants, they depend on the number of scatterings as well as on $x^{+}$ and $x^{-}$, the momentum fraction of the partons of in the two protons. \cite{Werner:2023zvo}.
-In Fig. \ref{saturation-three-pom}, we show for simplicity only emitted gluons and not their further development.
+One still has DGLAP evolution \cite{GribovLipatov:1972,AltarelliParisi:1977,Dokshitzer:1977}, for each of the scatterings, but one introduces saturation scales.
+But, most importantly, these scales are not constants, they depend on the number of scatterings, and they depend as well on $x^{+}$ and $x^{-}$ \cite{werner:2023-epos4-overview}.
+In Fig. \ref{saturation-three-pom}, we show for simplicity only gluons, and we do not show the time-like cascade of further parton emissions from the emitted gluons.